Pranav-k04/fine-tuning_LoRA/README.md

 run the tinyLlama.ipynb to create download adapter files and model from hugging face also train the model on the data and save checkpoint.
+PS if not able to downlaod the model and re-train it find my pretrained saved model here :
 ### 3 Run Agent.py
 Use Cli to load and querry with tinyLlama example